AssuranceMaladieSec/CertStreamMonitor/README.md

   - it checks if site corresponding to the hostanme stored in DB is UP ot not.
   - it collects informations about the sites that are up to DB and to a JSON file.

+Due to [@nbeguier](https://github.com/nbeguier) contribution, the project has also a `gethost.py` script that provide a way for security operators to request the last hostnames which have been detected since X seconds.

 ## Features
 - **Monitoring:**
   - monitor `wss://certstream.calidog.io` CT logs aggregator server with certstream-python (see [certstream-python](https://github.com/CaliDog/certstream-python)), but you can choose, and operate, your own server (see [certstream-server](https://github.com/CaliDog/certstream-server/)).